Public Offering of Shares

 Purpose of this Offer

-Punakaiki Fund is raising new capital via this Offer to make further investments into exciting and new Portfolio Companies, and to pay our operating costs.
+Punakaiki Fund is raises new capital to make further investments into exciting and new Portfolio Companies, and to pay our operating costs.
 Punakaiki Fund makes long-term investments into high-growth New Zealand Companies.
 It currently holds minority positions in 20 companies, listed below.

 - This is an offering of Ordinary Shares in Punakaiki Fund.